 The Ferrars Street Education and Community Precinct is a catalyst project for Fishermans Bend in the Montague precinct.
 It showcases how community infrastructure and public spaces will be designed and delivered for Fishermans Bend - multi-purpose, flexible and integrated with complementary community services and facilities.

 - South Melbourne Primary School, Victoria's first government vertical primary school with integrated community facilities and services.
-Click here to see the latest artist impressions and keep up-to-date on the progress of the construction of the school
+The school opened for Term 1 in 2018.

-- A new community park on the site of 2-4 Buckhurst Street.
+- A new community park adjacent to the school at 2-4 Buckhurst Street.

-Further improvements to the precinct are also being carried out to enhance the connectivity and safety of the precinct in the lead up to and following the completion of the new school:
+Further improvements to the precinct were also carried out to enhance the connectivity and safety of the precinct in the lead up to and following the completion of the new school:

-- Upgrades to the nearby tram stops on Route 109 (stop 125A) and Route 96 (stop 126) have been completed, providing pedestrian priority and safe access to the new primary school and the local area.
+- Upgrades to the nearby tram stops on Route 109 (stop 125A) and Route 96 (stop 126) providing pedestrian priority and safe access to the new primary school and the local area.

-- The City Road/Ferrars Street road intersection has been upgraded to provide safe access for pedestrians, cyclists and cars to new primary school and precinct.
+- The City Road/Ferrars Street road intersection upgrade to provide safe access for pedestrians, cyclists and cars to new primary school and precinct.

-- Changes to Railway Place, Douglas, Ferrars, Meaden, Buckhurst and Kerr Streets are planned to promote pedestrian priority, sustainable transport and safe access to the new school and precinct.
+- Changes to Railway Place, Douglas, Ferrars, Meaden, Buckhurst and Kerr Streets to promote pedestrian priority, sustainable transport and safe access to the new school and precinct.

 The new precinct is being delivered through a collaboration between the Fishermans Bend Taskforce, City of Port Phillip, Victorian School Building Authority, Public Transport Victoria and VicRoads.